charwayyyyyy/AgriMart/README.md

 - **vercel.json**: Contains build configuration for Vercel
 - **.npmrc**: Sets `legacy-peer-deps=true` to handle peer dependency conflicts
-- **Dependency Management**: React 18 is used to ensure compatibility with testing libraries
+- **Dependency Management**: React 18 is used for optimal compatibility

 For detailed deployment instructions, see the [Deployment Guide](./docs/DEPLOYMENT.md).